Atlantic Basin Initiative

 The Atlantic Basin Policy Research Network

 CTR is cooperating with scholars, public policy practitioners, NGO leaders and private sector actors to explore the changing dynamics of the Atlantic Basin in terms of shared values, economic interactions, the emerging Atlantic energy system, connections between Atlantic cities and regions, prospects for human development, new challenges of human security.
-CTR hosted a workshop exploring these issues in depth with partners in the research network September 13-14, 2012.
-Click here for the full agenda.
-For presentations, click here.
+Workshops have included September 2012 and September 2013.

 The Atlantic Basin Discussion Series